zeroXten/cryptdoh/README.md

   * base64 decoded IV from step 2
   * key is first key from step 4
 8. The plaintext is returned.

+### Usage of AES

+When this library was first written it used 256 bit AES in CTR mode.
+However, this has now been changed to CBC because only Ruby 2.1 openssl has support for CTR.
+Using CBC allows this library to work with other versions of Ruby.
+Now, have we reduced the security in order to increase usability of the library?
+Well, no. CBC with a random IV is a secure mode of AES, but there are some advantages of CTR over CBC, one is that you can encrypt a larger number of blocks under a single key.
+CTR should allow you to encrypt about 16k petabytes under a single key and CBC about 64 gigabytes before you risk leaking information.
+64 GB should be sufficient for this library, especially given that every call to encrypt generates a new key.
+This may change in future.

+CTR 16k PB vs CBC 64 GB